 Do squats and lunges.
 I highly recommend these classic leg muscle builders.
 They will help your legs endure back-to-back days of hiking and be less prone to injury.

 Starting about 8 weeks before the trip, add a few more pounds to your basic daypack.
-By 4 weeks out, include everything you’ll be carrying on Kili.
+By 4 weeks out, include everything you’ll be carrying each day on Kilimanjaro.

 Now for the tips for how to train to climb Kilimanjaro that you may not have heard about yet.